-Participants may choose to have their accounts including those initially invested in Common Stock of the Company invested in any of the investment funds made available under the Plan or in Common Stock of the Company.
+Participants may choose to have their accounts including those initially invested in Common Stock of the Company, invested in any of the investment funds made available under the Plan or in Common Stock of the Company.
 All contributions under the Plan are made to a trust that holds all of the assets of the Plan.

 Participants may receive distributions from their vested accounts under the Plan upon termination of employment, retirement, or death in the form of a lump-sum payment or in installments.
-Additionally, at age 59 1⁄2, participants are able to take in-service withdrawals.
+Additionally, at age 591⁄2, participants are able to take in-service withdrawals.
 Participants are allowed to withdraw amounts that they previously rolled into the Plan.
-Withdrawals are also allowed from selected accounts in the event of a defined financial hardship to the extent necessary to satisfy the financial need.
-To the extent an account is invested in Common Stock of the
+Withdrawals also are allowed from selected accounts in the event of a defined financial hardship to the extent necessary to satisfy the financial need.
+To the extent an account is invested in Common Stock of the Company, a withdrawal or distribution can be in the form of Common Stock of the Company or in cash.